IFRC-Secretariat/espocrm-cva-duplicate-check/docs/03-changes-upgrades.md

 2. Zip the `files`, `scripts`, and `manifest.json` folders and file.
 You can do this by zipping the files locally, or downloading the zipped files from Github (from the repository page under `Code`, or by downloading a release) and then unzipping, and zipping one level lower.

-3. On the **staging** site, go to `Administration` → `Extensions`.
+3. Go to the EspoCRM **staging** site.

+    1. Go to `Administration` → `Extensions`.
 Uninstall the currently installed extension.
 Upload the zip file, and click the `Install` button.

-4. Run the [automated tests](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/035-testing.md#manual-testing) to test the new extension.
+    4. Run the [manual tests in the site](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/035-testing.md#manual-testing) to test the new extension.

-5. Go to the **main** site.
-Put the site into maintenance mode by going to `Administration` → `Settings`, and checking the `Maintenance Mode` box.
+4. Go to the EspoCRM **main** site.

+    1. Put the site into maintenance mode by going to `Administration` → `Settings`, and checking the `Maintenance Mode` box.

-6. Go to `Administration` → `Extensions`.
+    2. Go to `Administration` → `Extensions`.
 Uninstall the currently installed extension.
 Upload the zip file, and click the `Install` button.

-7. Run the [automated tests](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/035-testing.md#manual-testing) to test the new extension.